Heather and I had three days to acclimate to the 9 hour time change and we decided to spend that time in Cape Town.

 I wasn’t sure what to expect when we arrived in Cape Town.
 Many people have told me it is their favorite city in the world, but there were others, (who maybe have never visited) who were telling us how dangerous the city was and that we needed to be very careful.

 When we landed, I was surprised how much Cape Town looked like various parts of California.
-I saw Big Sur, Santa Barbara, … Keep Reading!!!
+I saw Big Sur, Santa Barbara, Napa, and other … Keep Reading!!!

 I really want to encourage families who are interested in traveling internationally with their children.
 As I mentioned, although Brian and my worst fear of traveling with kids came true this trip, we really can’t find any reason to fear it anymore.
 Although having Aram sick was so sad for him and we hated him not being able to enjoy everything to the fullest, he still had a great time, and we felt so safe.